dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 13.5.1.11. `dafny doc` [Experimental] {#sec-dafny-doc}

-The `dafny doc` command generates html documentation pages describing the contents of each module in a set of files, using the documentation comments in the source files.
+The `dafny doc` command generates HTML documentation pages describing the contents of each module in a set of files, using the documentation comments in the source files.
 This command is experimental; user feedback and contributor PRs on the layout of information and the navigation are welcome.